 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Your oncology care team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
 Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
 Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.

 There are several things you can do to prevent or relieve constipation.
 Include fiber in your diet (fruits and vegetables), drink 8-10 glasses of non-alcoholic fluids a day, and keep active.
 A stool softener once or twice a day may prevent constipation.
 If you do not have a bowel movement for 2-3 days, you should contact your healthcare team for suggestions to relieve the constipation.

 High Blood Sugar

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 2 months after treatment.
+Effective birth control for women is necessary during treatment and for at least 1 month after treatment.
+For men, effective birth control should be used during treatment and for two months after treatment ends.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.